Home Book Buy Author Interact Contact

 Resolution is the longest section because it carries the heaviest load.
 This is where the personal testimony and the philosophical framework get tested against neuroscience, acoustic physics, evolutionary biology, and the fundamental mathematics of vibration.

 The conclusion it reaches is not comfortable: that music is not a human invention but a property of physical reality, built from frequency relationships that were here before anything with ears arrived to hear them.
 That the emotional responses it produces are not cultural artifacts.
 They are structural.
-That the nervous system was not accidentally capable of responding to music.
-It was built for it.

 Resolution ends not with certainty but with the right kind of open question, the kind that changes how you hear everything afterward.